 Introversion is defined as the tendency to be concerned with one’s own thoughts and feelings rather than with external things.
 Extraversion is the state of primarily obtaining gratification from outside oneself.
-During the second half of the last century there was a shift towards the celebration of those who are towards the extravert end of the introversion/extraversion spectrum.
+During the second half of the last century there was a shift towards the celebration of those who tend towards the extravert end of the introversion/extraversion spectrum.
 This is also shown in how we glorify celebrities and anyone that has outward charm.
 Therefore, those who shout loudest, are often admired, at the cost of those who are quieter.
 Susan writes that prior to this the culture of character was more admired, so those that showed inner virtue, such as duty, honour and reputation.

-Thus, many people who are naturally introvert, will act as extroverts, even though it’s not their natural preference and it will cost them, in terms of the energy they expend.
+Thus, many people who are naturally introvert, will act as extroverts.
+This is the case even though it’s not their natural preference and it will cost them, in terms of the energy they expend.

 Research on introversion v extraversion

 In her book Susan explains about research carried out that shows that introversion v extraversion can be shown in how babies react to outward stimulation.
 Some studies by Kagan in his Laboratory for Child Development in Harvard have shown that highly-reactive babies will thrash their arms around when shown unfamiliar objects.
 They are sensitive to their environment and his studies have shown they therefore tend to grow up to be introverted.

-This can be explained by neuro-science.
-The area of the brain called the amygdala (which controls emotions) is more sensitive in these high-reactive babies and may be so for the rest of that baby’s life.
+This can be explained by neuroscience.
+The area of the brain called the amygdala (which controls emotions) is more sensitive in these high-reactive babies.
+This may be so for the rest of that baby’s life.
 However, the neocortex and particularly the front cortex can soothe unwarranted fears.
 Therefore, if you are introvert, but have good social skills, the front cortex will calm your nerves and this can correlate with a decrease in activity in your amygdala.
-However, your amygdala will be suppressed, so you will still experience sensitivity in times of crisis and socialising for a long time will tire you out.
+However, your amygdala will be suppressed, so you will still experience sensitivity in times of crisis.
+In addition, socialising for a long time will tire you out.

 Introvert v Extravert leaders